At the beginning of the year (2016) I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 75. “Keeping focused and my eye on the ball.
 I tend to look up at the last moment to look at placement.”

-– Besides the advice of keeping the eyes focused on the ball and let your peripheral vision take care of placement of the ball please see the answer to no. 58 (above).
+– Besides the advice of keeping the eyes focused on the ball and letting your peripheral vision take care of placement of the ball, please see the answer to no. 58 (above).
 Have fun!